-“If you find it, do just that.
+“If you find that love, do just that.
 Hold on tight and never let go.
 Who knows – maybe his girlfriend one day came to the conclusion that no one would ever love her again as he did.
 Who knows?”

 At this point the landlady came in and the conversation ended.
 The girl kissed the old lady goodbye, thanking her for sharing this heartrending love story with her.